 A bit later in the day and again reminiscing over hunts so many years in the past and in the company of the big dog long gone over the rainbow bridge, Layla and I covered territory that I knew held pheasants.
 Warm, sunny, with scrub cover and close to food, its a no brainer to find pheasants here.
 It always has been.
 Layla bumped one towards me almost immediately, a tawny hen that flew over me with that brrrr wing sound.
 Soon she heated up again and the pheasant that jumped at my toes was well covered - again a hen bird.
 Later on and in the prime zone she moved another hen from in front of our feet.
 The rooster that went did so out of sight with a big cackle.
 It was lunchtime.
 I'd seen what I came to see.
 Home time.

 8 birds seen in 150 minutes of hunting.
 4 cocks, 4 hens.
 I don't remember numbers like those back in the day.
-Yesterday was a good day.
+Yesterday was as a good day as one could wish for.
+I'll take that walk again and I wont wait 20 years to do it.